Residential colleges of Yale University: Post-war years (1945–1998)

-Renovation and expansion (1998–)
+Renovation and expansion (1998–present)

 Between 1998 and 2012, Yale undertook yearlong renovations of all twelve colleges, beginning with Berkeley College.
 Since their opening, most had seen only routine maintenance and incremental improvements to plumbing, heating, and electrical and network wiring.
 Among other improvements, the renovated colleges received new basement facilities, including restaurants, game rooms, theaters, athletic facilities and music practice rooms.
 Dormitory buildings were added to Pierson and Davenport, and the finished underground space of many of the colleges was expanded.
 To allow renovations to be done during the academic year, Yale built a residence hall between Payne Whitney Gymnasium and the power plant, commonly called "Swing Space."

 As these renovations began, administrators began considering an expansion of the college system.
 In June 2008, President Rick Levin announced plans to build two new colleges in the northern part of the campus between Grove Street Cemetery and Science Hill.
-The new colleges will increase enrollment by 15 percent, to about 6,000 undergraduates, while reducing crowding in the existing colleges.
+The new colleges were expected to increase enrollment by 15%, to about 6,000 undergraduates, while reducing crowding in the existing colleges.
 Yale School of Architecture Dean Robert Stern, known for his contextual and traditionalist approach to architecture, was selected to design the colleges in a neo-Gothic style.
 Originally scheduled to be completed by 2013, construction was delayed by the 2008 economic recession.
 In September 2013, Yale announced a gift of $250 million from Charles B. Johnson for the two new colleges.
-Construction, begun in January 2015, is expected to be completed in summer 2017.
+Construction begun in January 2015 and was completed in summer 2017.
 The colleges were named after Pauli Murray and Benjamin Franklin.

 Organization

 Administration

 Yale's residential colleges are dependent colleges of Yale University: separately administered but not autonomous or independently funded.
 Although following the residential and social model of the Oxbridge colleges, they do not similarly possess directly affiliated faculty and are similar in structure to the other collegiate universities of England such as Durham University.
 Each college is headed by a Head of College, a faculty member who is appointed by the university's president to serve as chief administrator of the college, and a Dean, who is appointed by the Dean of Yale College to oversee academic affairs for the students of the college.
-Each college has a house for the head of college and his or her family, and private apartments for the Dean's family and resident fellows of the college.
+Each college has a house for the Head of College and their family, and private apartments for the Dean's family and resident fellows of the college.
 The Head of College is assisted by a group of student employees known as college aides who staff the Head of College office as well as events and receptions in the Head of College's House.